 So what am I saying?
-In light of the fact that God is the Judge of all the earth, in light of the fact that He knows every detail of every motive, and every word that's ever been spoken in the universe, in light of the fact that He takes perfect care of every iota of our existence, we have to realize that there's no point in struggling against man over the injustices of this life.
+In light of the fact that God is the Judge of all the earth, in light of the fact that He knows every detail of every motive, and every word that has ever been spoken in the universe, in light of the fact that He takes perfect care of every iota of our existence, we have to realize that there is no point in struggling against man over the injustices of this life.
 None.
 We can, as Peter says, commit them into the hands of our faithful Creator and continue to do good.
-As we cease from taking matters into our own hands and instead trust God, he'll take care of business.
-God is large and he's in charge.
+He'll take care of business.
+God is large and He's in charge.

-1Pt.
+- I Pt.
 2:23 When they hurled their insults at him [Jesus], he did not retaliate; when he suffered, he made no threats.
-Instead, he entrusted himself to him who judges justly.
+Instead, he entrusted himself to him who judges justly. - Ps.

-Ps.
 37:5-6 Commit your way to the LORD; trust in him and he will do this: He will make your righteousness shine like the dawn, the justice of your cause like the noonday sun.

 So we should learn to entrust the injustices of this life into the Lord's hands.
-Lastly, in light of God's eternal judgment, we should have great passion and faithfulness in leading others to Christ.
-In light of the fact that we're all going to have to stand before The Almighty, in light of the fact that there are only two eternal destinations - one glorious beyond description and the other horrible beyond description - anything and everything we can do to help people not end up in hell is worth it.
+Lastly, in light of God's eternal judgment, we should have great passoin and faithfulness in leading others to Christ.
+In light of the fact that we're all going to have to stand before The Almighty, in light of the fact that there are only two eternal destinations - one is glorious beyond description and the other is horrible beyond description - anything and everything we can do to help people not end up in the horrible place is worth it.

-- 2Co.
+- Il Co.
 5:10-11a For we must all appear before the judgment seat of Christ, that each one may receive what is due him for the things done while in the body, whether good or bad.
-Since, then, we know what it is to fear the Lord, we try to persuade men. - 2Co.
+Since, then, we know what it is to fear the Lord, we try to persuade men. - II Co.
 5:20 We are therefore Christ's ambassadors, as though God were making his appeal through us.
 We implore you on Christ's behalf: Be reconciled to God. - QUOTE "If sinners be damned, at least let them leap to hell over our bodies.
 If they will perish, let them perish with our arms about their knees.
 Let no one go there unwarned and unprayed for."
 Charles Spurgeon